ParabolInc/parabol/docs/epics/0001_Action_Epic_MVTP.md

 able to click and navigate away from their other TMs, so that they can get or update the information they seek.

+- [X] When a the meeting is advanced to the project updates phase, the team will want to see a list of projects by TM, so that each participant has a moment to update the team on their work.

 - [ ] When a TM is asked to give project updates, they will want to know what to say, so that they understand what is being asked of them.